qgis/QGIS-Enhancement-Proposals/qep-346-port-the-model-canvas-to-qt-quick.md

 ## Performance Implications

-Should improve both in terme of speed and of feeling of "snapiness"
+Should improve both in term of speed and of feeling of "snapiness"

 ## Further Considerations/Improvements